 As it turns out, crafty attack methods and sophisticated black hat tools are hardly necessary for compromising critical election systems.
 Using nefarious methods to influence votes is a cumbersome and inexact science—would it not be easier to just alter vote counts directly?
 So the question becomes: how safe are electronic voting systems from being hijacked by cyberattackers?

 Different voting solutions are used in elections across the country, on all levels—city, state, and federal—so the answer varies per vendor.
 Additionally, these proprietary systems are typically exclusive to government institutions, for obvious reasons.
-However, as a measure of security fitness and enterprise resilience, these manufacturers' CSTAR ratings may ultimately translate into the security (or lack thereof) of the products they build and sell.
+However, as a measure of security fitness and enterprise resilience, these manufacturers' CSR ratings may ultimately translate into the security (or lack thereof) of the products they build and sell.

-The Election Asssistance Commision (EAC) is the agency of the U.S. government responsible for accrediting voting system test laboratories and certifying voting equipment.
+The Election Assistance Commision (EAC) is the agency of the U.S. government responsible for accrediting voting system test laboratories and certifying voting equipment.
 The following leading vendors were selected from a list of 15 voting system manufacturers registered with the agency and meeting the requirements of Chapter 2 of the EAC’s Testing and Certification Program Manual.

 Voting System Vendors

 Election Systems and Software (ES&S) is the largest manufacturer of voting machines in the United States, boasting customers in 4,500 localities in 42 states and two U.S. territories.
 Rhode Island, Washington, D.C., Maryland, and Colorado are a few states that use its systems.